beached/daw_json_link/readme.md

 ## Escaping/Unescaping of member names
 ###### [Top](#content)

-The library, currently, does not escape or unescape the member names.
-This is a design desision as the current architecture would make it difficult.
-Post C++20 this may be doable as one can construct the string as a NTTP and encode it there.
-In addition, one can put the escaped name as the name manually.
+The library, currently, does not unescape/escape member names when serializing, they are expected to be valid and unescaped.
+This may be a future optional addition, as it does have a cost.

 ## Differences between C++17 and C++20
 ###### [Top](#content)

 There are slight differences between C++17 and C++20
-# C++ 17 Naming of JSON members
+# Naming of JSON members
 ```c++
 namespace daw::json {
   template<>